 Home to one of the world’s most renowned cuisines, Italian food is known for its simple flavors and longstanding traditions.
-While Italians are steadfast about safeguarding their classic recipes, a new slew of Italian cookbooks dive deeper into the country’s regional cuisine and highlight lesser-known ingredients, chefs and producers.
-Taste your way through il Bel Paese with these Italian cookbooks and travelogues dedicated to our favorite country of them all.
+While Italians are steadfast about safeguarding their classic recipes, these new cookbooks dive deeper into Italian regional cuisine and highlight lesser-known ingredients, chefs and producers.
+Taste your way through il bel paese with these Italian cookbooks and travelogues dedicated to our favorite country of them all.

-From the heel of Italy’s boot to the northern waters of the Gulf of Trieste that border Slovenia, the Adriatic coastline is full of a rich, natural history that is reflected throughout the region’s cuisine.
+The Adriatic coastline is full of a rich, natural history that is reflected throughout the region’s cuisine.
+From the heel of Italy’s boot to the northern waters of the Gulf of Trieste bordering Slovenia.
 In Adriatico, Paola Bacchia explores the tastes of the rocky coastlines through dishes enjoyed in its colorful, sea-facing villages.
-From seafood recipes like eggplants stuffed with sardines and spicy marinated mussels to “popped” tomatoes stewed with capers, savor the salinity of the Mediterranean in your kitchen.
+From seafood recipes like sardine-stuffed eggplants and spicy marinated mussels to “popped” tomatoes stewed with capers—savor the salinity of the Mediterranean in your kitchen.

 A Table In Venice

-Join Skye McAlpine in A Table In Venice as she takes you along on her morning shop at the local market, wanders over the lagoon’s scenic bridges, and treats you to the region’s Risi e Bisi (rice and peas) paired with a glass of prosecco, all laid out on classic Venetian dinnerware.
-This beautiful cookbook will teach you how to stir up the perfect Spritz and spoil your dinner guests with McAlpine’s famed recipes, including her delectable torta caprese, covered with mascarpone icing.
+Join Skye McAlpine in A Table In Venice as she takes you on her morning run to the local market, wanders over the lagoon’s scenic bridges, and treats you to the region’s Risi e Bisi (rice and peas) paired with a glass of prosecco.
+All laid out on classic Venetian dinnerware, of course.
+This beautiful cookbook will teach you how to stir up the perfect Spritz and spoil your dinner guests with McAlpine’s famous recipes.
+This also includes her delectable torta caprese, covered with mascarpone icing.

 Old World Italian

-Mimi Thorisson splits her life between Médoc and Turin and captures the Italian joie-de-vivre and French spirit of je ne sais quoi the way few others can.
-In her latest book, Old World Italian, Thorisson explores Italy’s rich regional cuisine together with her family.
-From spaghetti with zucchini blossoms and chickpea soup with maltagliati pasta to pistachio and lemon pound cake, you’ll fall in love with her outlook on food, family, love, and life (and her photographer husband, Oddur Thorisson’s, dreamy imagery).
+Mimi Thorisson splits her life between Médoc and Turin.
+She captures the Italian joie-de-vivre and French spirit of je ne sais quoi the way few others can.
+In her latest book, Old World Italian, together with her family, Thorisson explores Italy’s rich regional cuisine.
+From spaghetti with zucchini blossoms and chickpea soup with maltagliati pasta to pistachio and lemon pound cake.
+You’ll fall in love with her outlook on food, family, love, and life (and her photographer husband, Oddur Thorisson’s dreamy imagery).

 Sardinia, a designated Blue Zone island on the Mediterranean sea, is a place of beauty, magic, and simplicity.
 In Bitter Honey, Letitia Clark shows us how to bring the slow and simple beauty of the Sardinian lifestyle into our dishes at home.
 Learn how to cook artichokes in four different ways, roast eggplants with honey, mint, garlic, and burrata, or try your hand at making sour cherry ice cream.
 You’ll be transported to the glittering waters and laid-back paradise in no time.